aatishb/p5-vue-starter/README.md

 - [One way binding](https://aatishb.com/p5-vue-starter/one-way-binding/)
 - [Two way binding](https://aatishb.com/p5-vue-starter/two-way-binding/)

-In these examples, the `data` object holds an x & y position and is defined in the [Vue instance](https://github.com/aatishb/p5-vue-starter/blob/master/one-way-binding/vue-definitions.js#L1-L6).
-You can think of the Vue instance as the 'parent' or the top layer, and it holds the [single source of truth](https://en.wikipedia.org/wiki/Single_source_of_truth) for all shared, dynamic variables.
+In these examples, the `data` object is defined in the [Vue instance](https://github.com/aatishb/p5-vue-starter/blob/master/one-way-binding/vue-definitions.js#L1-L6), and it holds an x & y position.
+You can think of the Vue instance as the 'parent' or the top layer, and this is where we store shared data that we want to be accessible to multiple components.
 You can inspect this data in the console by typing `app.data.x` or `app.data.y`.

-The input sliders are bound to this data, meaning the slider & data variables are automatically kept in sync with each other, so that changes to one automatically affect the other.
+The input sliders are [bound to this data](https://vuejs.org/v2/guide/forms.html), meaning the slider & data variables are automatically kept in sync with each other, so that changes to one automatically affect the other.
 You can test this by opening the console and typing `app.data.x = 100` and notice that the slider immediately updates.

 Each p5 sketch is loaded using a custom `<p5>` Vue component.
-The sketches can access `data` as a property.
+Any variables defined in the p5 sketch are private to that sketch and can't be accessed outside it.
+However, the sketches can access `data`.
 So, if we move the sliders, or update the value of `app.data.x`, both p5 sketches will access the updated data.

 ## One Way Binding Between Parent & p5 Sketch